CoreyOliver/Wave_Release/checklist.md

 [] adjust the request to exclude shipping dates for after
-    [] wave the goods and add shipping date once the whole order is complete instead of when we are waving it
+    [] wave the goods and add shipping date once the whole order is complete instead of when we are waving it []prompt when attempting to update an order
+    [] mass update needs permissions?